adamstradomski/bash-logger/README.md

 - **EMERGENCY** Emergency: system is unusable.

+### Log level

+- Use the LOG_LEVEL variable to determine the logs to be logged.
+For example, LOG_LEVEL="INFO" will disable logging of debug level messages.

 ## Handlers

 By default:
 - Logs are displayed in colour
 - Logs are written to `~/bash-logger.log`
+- Logs above level ERROR will be logged.
+Use LOG_LEVEL="DEBUG" to log all log levels.
 - **error** level logs and above `exit` with an error code

 The colours, logfile, default behavior, and log-level behavior can all be overwritten, see [examples.sh](examples.sh) for examples.